University of Texas at El Paso Academic Catalog

 5. Submission of a CV/resume summarizing, professional and academic experience and any other evidence of background, knowledge, research, or work experience in Metallurgical and Materials Engineering that may be available.

-6. Applicants from countries where English is not the first language are required to demonstrate English proficiency.
-Please consult the graduate school website for required scores.
+6. Applicants whose degrees are from non-English speaking institutions are required to demonstrate English proficiency.
+Please consult the Graduate School website for required scores.

 Applicants whose undergraduate degrees are not in Metallurgical or Materials Engineering (i.e., a related engineering or physical sciences field) might need to successfully complete specific undergraduate deficiency work as recommended by the Graduate Program Director or Committee.